Skip to main content

 Default destruction behavior

 You may be wondering how Mojo can destroy a type without a custom destructor, or why a no-op destructor is useful.
-If a type is simply a collection of fields, like the MyPet example, Mojo only needs to destroy the fields: MyPet doesn't dynamically allocate memory or use any long-lived resources (like file handles).
-There's no special action to take when a MyPet value is destroyed.
+If a type is simply a collection of fields, like the Balloon example, Mojo only needs to destroy the fields: Balloon doesn't dynamically allocate memory or use any long-lived resources (like file handles).
+There's no special action to take when a Balloon value is destroyed.

 The String value is a little more complicated.
 Mojo strings are mutable.
 The String object has an internal buffer—a List field, which holds the characters that make up the string.
 A List stores its contents in dynamically allocated memory on the heap, so the string can grow or shrink.
 The string itself doesn't have any special destructor logic, but when Mojo destroys a string, it calls the destructor for the List field, which de-allocates the memory.

-Since String and Int don't require any custom destructor logic, they both have no-op destructors: literally, __del__() methods that don't do anything.
+Since String doesn't require any custom destructor logic, it has a no-op destructor: literally, a __del__() method that doesn't do anything.
 This may seem pointless, but it means that Mojo can call the destructor on any value when its lifetime ends.
 This makes it easier to write generic containers and algorithms.

 Benefits of ASAP destruction